mgrygles/buildstuff2020-workshop/openshift/8-Pipelines.md

 This YAML describes the pipeline that is used in this workshop.
 Note how it is built up, referencing the tasks that are used, the pipelines resources, etc.

-1. To create this pipeline in your own environent switch tab to your IBM Cloud Shell.
+1. To create this pipeline in your own environent, switch tab to your IBM Cloud Shell.
 Then, change directory to `jfall2020-workshop/scripts`.

   ```bash
   $ cd ~/jfall2020-workshop/scripts